agiliq/compass/README.rst

         feature2

     $ git checkout feature1
-        *Migrates to any new migrations added in feature1*
+    # Migrates to any new migrations added in feature1

     $ git checkout master
-        *Migrates back to the last migration in master*
+    # Migrates back to the last migration in master

     $ git checkout feature2
-        *Does the same for feature2*
+    # Migrates to any new migrations added in feature2

     $ git checkout feature1
-        *Migrates back to the last migration common between feature1 and feature2, then migrates forward to feature1*
+    # Migrates back to the last migration common between
+    # feature1 and feature2, then migrates forward to feature1

 License